OskyRosky/Classification/README.md

 Let’s explore how machines learn to **draw boundaries, make decisions, and see patterns in data**.

- # I. Introduction: what is Classification?
+ # I. Introduction: what is Data Classification?

-Classification stands as one of the pillars of modern machine learning.
+Data Classification stands as one of the pillars of modern machine learning.
 At its essence, it is the act of making a decision — determining to which category or class a given observation belongs.
 When an email service filters a message as spam, when a hospital system predicts whether a patient is at high or low risk, or when a smartphone recognizes a face to unlock the screen, it is performing a classification task.
 In each of these situations, a model transforms patterns in the data into meaningful, structured outcomes that help automate everyday decisions.

 At its core, classification seeks to answer a timeless question: *Given what I have learned from the past, how should I categorize what I see now?*
 This question sits at the heart of predictive intelligence, bridging the gap between observation and action.